-Technology is advancing every day, and it’s disrupting industries from retail to manufacturing to insurance.
-It has become increasingly apparent that AI, blockchain and machine learning have the power to transform the future of business and the way people work and live.
+Technology is advancing every day, affecting industries from retail to manufacturing and even insurance.
+It has become increasingly apparent that artificial intelligence (AI), blockchain and machine learning have the power to transform the future of business and the way people work and live.

 These new technologies are already being applied in the insurance industry.
 Some insurance companies are using AI and machine learning to automate certain parts of the claims handling process and improve customer service.
-Blockchain is being used to detect fraud and prevent risk.
+Blockchain is being used to secure transactions, detect insurance fraud, prevent risk and even potentially decrease the cost of a policy.

-As these technologies become more widespread, the insurance industry will become more efficient, accurate and secure.
-That’s a good thing for insurance companies and consumers alike.
+As these technologies become more widespread, the insurance industry may potentially become more efficient, accurate and secure.
+As AI and other digital solutions continue to be implemented, there are several benefits that may be experienced by insurance companies — from auto insurers, to homeowners and life — and consumers alike.

 What exactly is AI?

-Today, AI is being used in a number of industries, including healthcare, education, financial services, ecommerce and human resources.
+While AI may sound like a futuristic concept, many of its use cases are already ingrained in our everyday lives.
+For example, whenever one of your favorite streaming services, like Hulu or Netflix, recommends a great new show for you to binge-watch based on your preferences, that is AI at work.
+AI is also being used in a number of industries, including healthcare, education, financial services, ecommerce and human resources.
 Generally speaking, most companies that use AI do so to make their business processes more efficient and to solve problems faster.

-In the healthcare industry, for example, many hospitals are using AI to predict the outcome of surgeries and detect certain diseases.
+In the healthcare industry, for example, many hospitals are using AI to offer personalized treatment plans and predict the likelihood of patient readmissions.
 Banks are using AI to manage customer portfolios and identify cybersecurity threats.
-In schools, AI-based systems can be used to grade tests and personalize learning programs.

-Over the past few years, the insurance industry has started to implement AI and related tools into business practices.
+Over recent years, the insurance industry has started to implement AI and related tools into business practices.
 However, insurance companies have been much slower to adopt new technologies compared to some of the industries we mentioned above.
 But because the insurance industry is so multi-faceted, the possibilities of AI and machine learning are nearly endless.

 Artificial intelligence meets the insurance industry

 AI has only scratched the surface of the insurance industry.
-There are dozens of processes that could be greatly improved using AI, and over time, more insurance providers will implement the technology across their business.
+There are dozens of processes that could be greatly improved using AI, with the potential for more insurance providers to implement the technology across their businesses over time.
 Some of the applications that can benefit most from AI include pricing, claims handling and fraud detection.

 - Pricing: One of the most promising ways AI can improve the insurance industry is around pricing.
 With AI, insurance companies can price their policies more competitively and personalize them for each customer.
-For example, an auto insurance company could use AI to get information about a person’s city and state, financial situation and driving record to figure out what they could afford to pay based on the defining criteria.
+For example, a home insurance company could use AI to get information about a person’s geographical location, marital status and likelihood of filing a claim to set premiums based on the defining criteria.

 - Claim handling: Insurance companies spend a lot of money on claims personnel, and insurance prices are often marked up to account for case-solving.
 Using AI, an insurance company could reduce their hiring spend by automating many of the time consuming processes around claims management and payouts.
-It would also allow them to provide more customized contracts for customers based on their unique circumstances.
+The time needed for processing claims could reduce from several days to hours or even minutes.
+It would also allow insurers to provide more customized contracts for customers based on their unique circumstances.

 - Fraud detection: The cost of insurance fraud is more than $40 billion per year, and to make matters worse, insurance companies are moving towards complete digitization.
 However, using AI is an effective way to detect fraud and prevent risk.
 Using AI can help insurance companies spot abnormalities in claims data and identify false information that customers use to get a lower premium or bigger claim payout.